 This category includes two sub-categories:

 Educational provider means any educational establishment in the UK that is approved by the UKBA and has been given a licence to bring overseas students to the United Kingdom under Tier 4 of the PBS.

-Tier 5 consists of two main categories under the Points Based System: the Youth Mobility Scheme (YMS) and the Tier 5 (Temporary Workers) which is made up of five sub-categories, set out below:
+Tier 5 consists of two main categories under the Points Based System: the Youth Mobility Scheme (YMS) and the Tier 5 (Temporary Workers) which consists of five sub-categories, set out below:

-The visitor visa is the most popular single route for individuals coming to the UK for tourism, to visit family or for business or other special purpose visits.
+The visitor visa is the most popular single route for individuals coming to the UK for tourism, family visit or for business or under categories noted below.